neubig/minllama-assignment/structure.md

 4. concatenate multi-head attention outputs to recover the original shape

 $$Attention(Q,K,V)=softmax(\frac{QK^T}{\sqrt{d_k}})V$$

+Llama2 uses a modified version of this procedure called [Grouped-Query Attention](https://arxiv.org/abs/2305.13245) where, instead of each attention head having its own "query", "key", and "vector" head, some groups of "query" heads share the same "key" and "vector" heads.
+To simplify your implementation, we've taken care of steps #1, 2, and 4 here; you only need to follow the equation to compute the attended output of each head.

 ### LlamaLayer
 This corresponds to one transformer layer which has